 And we’re off again.

-The Philadelphia Flyers and New York Islanders, after a weekend rest from their first-round NHL playoff victories, drop the puck for Round 2, best-of-seven Eastern Conference semifinals on Monday night.
+The Philadelphia Flyers and New York Islanders, after a weekend rest from their first-round NHL playoff victories, drop the puck for Round 2 in the best-of-seven Eastern Conference semifinals on Monday night.

-The odds reflecting public betting opinion is in line with the relative strengths of the teams.
+The odds reflecting public betting opinion are in line with the relative strengths of the teams.
 (All odds as of 6 p.m.
-ET Aug.
+EST Aug.
 24.)

 |NHL Playoffs Round 2|

 Some gamblers will make series wagers before the first game.
 Others will wager individual contests and make in-game wagers.

 There are a couple of avenues to consider.
 If you get series bets down before Game 1, that will be your best chance to obtain what you view as a deal.

 As the series unfolds, the series wagers will reflect how the teams are performing.
 If the series is knotted 2-2, they won’t be much different than how they started.
 Any team with a 3 -1 deficit will be a decided underdog for those who believe in rallies.